17 Best Extracurricular Activities For Kids & Their Importance

 Image: Shutterstock

-Scouting is an extra-curricular activity that involves children and teens in local community activities such as hiking, backpacking, sports, camping, first aid, and sports.
-There are some international scouting programs, like SpiralScouts International, where children as young as three years can enroll.
-A scout group usually has 20-30 individuals and a leader, who involve in several outdoor tasks.
+Scouting is an extracurricular activity that involves children and teens in local community activities such as hiking, backpacking, sports, camping, first aid, and sports.
+Some international scouting programs, like SpiralScouts International, allow children as young as three years to enroll.
+A scout group usually has 20-30 individuals and a leader involved in several outdoor tasks.
+These features make scouting one of the most effective leadership activities for kids to learn the value of responsibility and resilience.

 5. Student media